ProtoconNet/mitum-currency-doc/docs/operation-builder.rst

 ----------------------------

 * A signature is created using the hash of the received fact and the fact_sign is added.
-* When the created fact message is transmitted to the request body in json format, the completed Operation message is received.
+* When the generated fact message is sent to the request body in json format, the completed Operation message with the operation hash added is received.

 | method : POST
 | path : /builder/operation/sign